-How to host a memorable playdate with some Disney Magic
+How to host a playdate with some Disney Magic

 This post is sponsored by Disney as a part of the #DisneyKids Play Date campaign.
 All opinions are my own.

-We started off by adding a bit of Mickey and Friends to our play space!
+Something we love is hosting themed playdates.
+If you are looking on how to host a playdate that is themed, start with a room!
 We have a fantastic homeschool room that also houses quite a bit of our toys.
 It is right off our kitchen and made it so easy to have everything in one place!
+We went wild with all our Disney decorations!

 It would not be a princess party without princess costumes.
 As luck would have it, I had some extra princess dresses to share with our friends!
 I also cleaned out the craft bins to find some Melissa and Doug craft kits, some photo crafts from Michael’s, and some stamp sets from Target!
 We had a card making kit from HP, so we used that with our Mother’s Day craft!

 Next, I made sure I had some colorful finger food for the little ones.
+Some of our most memorable playdate adventures have been all about the food!
 I was going to make cupcakes, but Miss Crankles wanted cookies, so I took my Disney themed cupcake liners and used them to put little treats that our small guests could easily grab!

 As our guests arrived, some of them dressed up in their finery!